 Children’s guitars tend to be slightly smaller, and also usually have nylon strings which are a little easier on the fingers for young hands.
 An excellent 3/4 sized guitar is the Fender ESC80.
-Or if you are willing to spend a little more, there is the Fender MC-1.
+Or if you are willing to spend a little more, there is the Fender MC-1, which is very similar but the wood is higher quality.
 I’ve had pupils who’ve owned a variety of starter guitars including the popular Jose Ferrer ones, but the strings are much closer to the fretboards on the Fenders and they also stay in tune very well.

 It is slightly easier for younger players to start on an acoustic/classical guitar due to the nylon strings being kinder on young fingers.
 However, if a child especially wanted to play electric guitar then I’d have no problem with that as the extra enjoyment might mean they would practice a lot more and get their fingers used to the thin steel strings anyway.
 A decent 3/4 sized guitar is the Fender Squire Strat (it is available in a number of colours).
-If you’re willing to spend a little more, there is also the Ashton 3/4 Size Electric (available in red & black).
+If you’re willing to spend a little more, there is also the Dean EVO Mini Electric.
 Also, see notes in the electric guitar section above about whether to buy an amp.